ak-naresh/AK_NCNews/README.md

 # Custom errors

-- Custom errors are handled by `handleCustomErrors`, allowing for more descriptive error responses.
+- Custom errors are handled by `handleCustomErrors`.

 # PSQL errors

-- `22P02` are handled by `handleBadRequest`, returning status 400 and a clear message.
+- `22P02` are handled by `handleBadRequest`, returning status 400 with message.

 # Server errors

-- Unexpected errors are logged, returning status 500 via `handleServerErrors`.
+- Unexpected errors are logged, returning status 500 with message via `handleServerErrors`.

 ---